 All of that goes a long way toward positioning Golf Galaxy as knowledgeable experts that golf enthusiasts can trust when making their next purchase or to simply help them meet their full potential.

 3. Create a Need to Buy

 Peloton is a brand that doesn’t need any introduction.
 One of the keys to its success has been its live and pre-recorded classes, which have put millions of people on the path to achieving their fitness goals one ride at a time.

 The magic of Peloton, of course, is that through these classes, it’s created a community that people want to be a part of.
 And since you need a Peloton to participate in those classes, whether in-person or online, they’ve been an incredibly effective way to not only engage existing customers but also motivate other consumers to pull the trigger and get one too.
 Over time, Peleton’s brand has become bigger than its classes.
 Today, they have their own line of clothing, for example, and regularly bring in celebrity instructors with massive followings that have helped further grow the Peloton community

 4. Convert Consumers into Customers

-Bardstown Bourbon Company offers classes with its spirits specialists that give anyone interested the opportunity to get some hands-on experience crafting iconic bourbon cocktails.
-The distillery promises that by the end of the class, participants will be “confident in the spirits, tools, and techniques necessary to create these classics at home.”
+Bardstown Bourbon Company offers classes with its spirits specialists that give anyone interested the opportunity to get some hands-on experience crafting iconic bourbon blends.
+The distillery promises that by the end of the class, participants will understand the techniques and methods of creating a balanced, unique blended bourbon.

 If You Teach It, They Will Come